 - Add the flours to the brownie batter and mix until just combined.
-The mixture contains beaten egg whites, so stirring more than necessary will knock them out and create less of a shiny, meringue top.
-Once combined, pour the mixture into the pre-prepared pan, and place the brownies into the oven for 20-35 minutes, depending on how 'done' you like your brownies.
+Pour the mixture into the pre-prepared pan, and place the brownies into the oven for 20-30 minutes, depending on how 'done' you like your brownies.

 - Allow to cool before slicing, and for best, most delicious results, allow to cool completely before eating.
 Brownies are best made the night before – see the introduction for links and tips.
 I also highly recommend keeping these in the fridge.

 - I like to sprinkle my brownies with a little extra sea salt, but you do you.